HugoPhibbs/QuizProject/ProjectStructure.md

 - Object for the main screen of the quiz.
 - See all of the decks that you have created and choose one of them.
 - Choose a deck.
 You have options to press QUIZ, or EDIT deck.
-- Create a FlashCard, this is an empty Flash Card object, and then pass this over to an instance of EditFlashCardScreen
+- Create a FlashCard, this is an empty Flash Card object, and then pass this over to an instance of EditFlashCardScreen.
+Can only create a new FlashCard if a deck has been chosen, disable this button until a deck is chosen
+- Button to create a Deck

 #### EditDeckScreen
 - Screen for editing a deck.
 Can only view edit deck at a time.